jarlandi/sna/laboratory/session-1/cytoscape_fast_guide.md

 * `Select Filter tab in the Control Panel` to access Filter Panel
 * Modify default filter or add a new filter
 * `Select Column, Degree, or Topology filter and apply`.
-Examine changes in the Table Panel and Network View
+Examine changes in Table Panel and Network View
 * Try "Select" and "Show" visualization modes (at bottom)

 *Note: Changing style properties of a given style (e.g., default) applies (if supported) to all the networks using such style in the current session.*